 tm_shape(saccitytracts) +

-and the
+position = argument and the functions

 tm_shape(saccitytracts) +

-tm_layout(main.title = "Percent white Sacramento tracts",
+tm_title("Percent white Sacramento tracts",

 We need to add other key elements to the map.
 First, the scale bar,

-which you can add using the function tm_scale_bar()
+which you can add using the function tm_scalebar().

 tm_shape(saccitytracts, unit = "mi") +

-tm_scale_bar(breaks = c(0, 1, 2), text.size = 1,
+tm_scalebar(breaks = c(0, 1, 2), text.size = 1,

 position = c("left", "bottom")) +

-The argument breaks
+The argument breaks within tm_scalebar()

-tells R the distances to break up
+tells R the distances to break up and end the bar.
+Make sure you use

-is not, for example, 500 miles wide, so you should not use
+reasonable break points.
+Sacramento is not, for example, 500 miles wide,

-(try it and see what happens.
-You won’t like
+so you should not use c(0,10,500) (try it and see what

-it).
-Note that the scale is in miles (were in America!).
-The default is
+happens.
+You won’t like it).
+Note that the scale is in miles (were in

-in kilometers (the rest of the world!), but you can specify the units
+America!).
+The default is in kilometers (the rest of the world!), but

-Here, we used unit = "mi"
+argument unit.
+Here, we used unit = "mi".
+The

-argument locates the scale bar on the bottom left of the map.
+position = argument locates the scale bar on the bottom

 We can also add a north arrow, which we can add using the function

-.
+tm_compass().
 You can control for the type, size and

 the bottom right of the map.